jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   * `_handle` is the project's unique handle.
 This can be updated any time by the owner of the project.
   * `_metadataCid` is a link to associate with the project.
 This can be updated any time by the owner of the project.
   * `_data` is a [`JBFundingCycleData`](../../../../../../protocol/data-structures/jbfundingcycledata.md) data structure that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
   * `_metadata` is a [`JBFundingCycleMetadata`](../../../../../../protocol/data-structures/jbfundingcyclemetadata.md) data structure specifying the controller specific params that a funding cycle can have.
+These properties will remain fixed for the duration of the funding cycle.
-  * `_overflowAllowances` is an array of [`JBOverflowAllowance`](../../../../../../protocol/data-structures/jboverflowallowance.md) data structures containing amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.
+  * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../../../protocol/data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can distribute during each funding cycle and amounts that can be used from its own overflow on-demand for each payment terminal.
+The `distributionLimit` applies for each funding cycle, and the `overflowAllowance` applies for the entirety of the configuration.
-  * `_payoutSplits` is an array of [`JBSplit`](../../../../../../protocol/data-structures/jbsplit.md) data structures containing payout splits to set.
-  * `_reservedTokenSplits` is an array of [`JBSplit`](../../../../../../protocol/data-structures/jbsplit.md) data structures containing reserved token splits to set.
+  * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../../../protocol/data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
-  * `_terminal` is an [`IJBTerminal`](../../../../../../protocol/interfaces/ijbterminal.md) payment terminal to add for the project.
+  * `_terminals` is an array of [`IJBTerminal`](../../../../../../protocol/interfaces/ijbterminal.md) payment terminals to add for the project.
 * The function can be accessed externally by anyone.
 * The function returns the ID of the project that was launched.